-When the Program Director (PD) meets with the family for enrollment, a Family Handbook will be provided.
+When the Director of Programs meets with a family for enrollment, a Family Handbook will be provided.
 The Family Handbook also states that Health and Safety Policies are available in full upon request.
-If the family is unable to afford NEEC fees, the PD provides them with information about funding available through the Division of Social Services.
+If the family is unable to afford NEEC fees, the Director of Programs provides them with information about funding available through the Division of Social Services.

-The Program Director will provide the family with a packet of enrollment forms, which includes:
+The Director of Programs will provide the family with a packet of enrollment forms, which includes:

 - Child Enrollment Form